Passports and Visas

 Visas

 Many governments require a visa for entry into their country.
 A visa, which is a stamp or attachment in your passport, allows you to stay in that specific country for a certain amount of time.
 Visas are issued by a consulate or embassy of that country.
 Each country has its own immigration and visa policies.
 Please make sure you have fulfilled all of the requirements necessary before your departure.
-Each country has different rules and it is your responsibility to know and understand these rules.
-You should contact the consulate or embassy of the country to which you are traveling or visit the embassy or consulate’s website.
-Plan early, some visas applications can take up to three or four months to process!
-A valid passport with a sufficient number of blank pages is needed prior to applying for a visa.
+Each country has different rules, and it is your responsibility to know and understand these rules.

-For a list of foreign entry requirements and consular contact numbers visit http://travel.state.gov and review your host country’s fact sheet.
+For a list of foreign entry requirements and consular contact numbers visit the U.S. State Department website and review your host country’s fact sheet.
 Alternatively, verify the visa requirements with the embassy or consulate of the country to which you are traveling.

 For Non-U.S. Citizens